-In the most recent versions of Dreamweaver, particularly those released by Adobe, the default encoding has been set to utf-8 (Unicode).
+In the most recent versions of Dreamweaver the default encoding has been set to utf-8 (Unicode).

 For most scripts, you can type directly into Dreamweaver by switching your keyboards.
 Keyboards for any scripts you wish to use must first be installed and activated.
-See the Keyboards section for more details on how to activate keyboards.
-Supported keyboards include the Windows U.S. International Keyboard and the OS X Extended keyboard codes.
+See the Languages section for more details on a specific language.

 tag is set correctly.

 You can use accent codes and utilities with Dreamweaver as well.
 See the Accents page for information on specific tools.